revolist/revogrid-docs/compare/microsoft-project-gantt-alternative.md

 ![Microsoft Project Online collaboration workflow](/blog/msp-collaboration.gif)

-That is where RevoGantt fits: not as a full Microsoft Project clone, but as a Gantt and scheduling foundation for rebuilding the planning workflow inside your own product.
+That is where RevoGrid Gantt fits: not as a full Microsoft Project clone, but as a Gantt and scheduling foundation for rebuilding the planning workflow inside your own product.

 ## What to migrate from Microsoft Project